 Two new exhibitions at the Australian War Memorial commemorate the important, though often overlooked, contribution of the Dutch to winning the Pacific war.

 An interview with a Korean war veteran unearths some priceless photographs.

-A happy lot on Tarakan John Hore-Lacy and Peter Stanley
+- A happy lot on Tarakan by John Hore-Lacy and Peter Stanley.

 They may have been the “Mad Mortar Section”, but Punchy Hanson’s Commandos broke up one of the most determined Japanese counter-attacks.

 Ninety years ago, in a small corner of northern France, Australian troops “fell more thickly than on any other battlefield of the war”.

 - Death on the record by Anne-MaArie Condé.